SocketMobile/stockcount-android/README.md

 This repository contains the source code of the Stock Count app by Socket Mobile for Android.
 The Stock Count app is published in [Google Play Store](https://play.google.com/store/apps/details?id=com.socketmobile.stockCount).

 Stock Count is a utility app to help Socket Mobile customers leverage Socket Mobile barcode scanners' high speed scanning capability for routine stock/inventory counting jobs.
-It allows user to quickly scan multiple SKUs in "rapid fire" fashion, using Socket Mobile barcode scanners or contactless RFID readers.
+It allows user to quickly scan multiple SKUs in "rapid fire" fashion, using Socket Mobile barcode scanners.
 The scanned data will be written into a editable text file, with quantity information automatically added to each scan.
 User will be able to share the file (.txt format) and import it into most inventory management systems.

 ### System information ###